-William Krieger is Assistant Professor of Philosophy.
-Having received his Ph.D. in Philosophy from the Claremont Graduate University, a B.S. in Biology from Columbia University, and a B.A.(Honors) in Jewish Philosophy from the Jewish Theological Seminary, he joined the department in 2006.
+Having received his Ph.D. in Philosophy from the Claremont Graduate University, a B.S. in Biology from Columbia University, and a B.A.(Honors) in Jewish Philosophy from the Jewish Theological Seminary, William Krieger joined URI's philosophy department in 2006.
 Dr. Krieger ’s research interests include the Philosophy of Science, Science and Values, the Philosophy of Technology, Epistemology and Metaphysics, the Philosophy of Religion, and Archaeological Theory.

 Dr Krieger's teaching interests reflect his research and he teaches a wide variety of courses for URI (he has been known to take requests).
 He was awarded the URI College of Arts & Sciences Teaching Award in 2011.